How to use Marriott Points Advance — book hotels even if you don’t have the points

 Here are the current Marriott credit card offers.
 If both you and a travel buddy both open a card or two, you’ll have enough points for several days in a five-star hotel in no time.

-- Marriott Bonvoy Boundless™ Credit Card – 75,000 bonus points after spending $3,000 on purchases in the first three months from account opening
+- Marriott Bonvoy Boundless™ Credit Card –100,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.

 - Marriott Bonvoy Brilliant™ American Express® Card – 75,000 bonus points after spending $3,000 in purchases within the first three months of account opening.
 Terms apply